knative/docs/blog/docs/articles/new_event_discovery_features.md

     name: testchannel
 ```

-The status was also changed, since we do just require the reference to be existing, instead of being also ready itself
+The status was also changed, since we do just require the reference to be existing, instead of being also ready itself.

 #### Duck Sources

-The above enhencement did allow an additional change for the build-in sources, or any source that is compliant to the Sources Duck type.
+The above enhancement did allow an additional change for the build-in sources, or any source that is compliant to the Sources Duck type.
 For instance until previous releases `EventType` objects where only created automatically when the source was pointing to a broker, because of the above restriction.
 Now those are created for any referenced sink, on the source, like:

 ```yaml
 apiVersion: sources.knative.dev/v1